 Most of our deals have been private, as the deals available on the markets and among brokers generally don’t meet our strict criteria.
 However, recently we are working more with select marketplaces and brokers, where we are able to get some advantages and find a higher overall quality of deals.

 9. What are your criteria for purchasing a website?
 What do you look for?

-Our public criteria is available here.
+Our strategic criteria is as follows:

 We aim to be transparent with our sellers and investors.
 We buy content and SaaS businesses.
 We also have our own methods of due diligence and risk analysis.
 We generally prefer sites with longer track records and history and avoid sites using aggressive SEO methods to rank them fast.

 10. How many sites do you purchase per fund?

 For the upcoming fund, we plan to acquire between 5 and 10 businesses.
 In our first fund, we had 9 acquisitions, however, it included many smaller deals in 5 figures, in accordance with the funds’ strategy.
 With our other funds and private portfolios, it was 2-3 deals initially, with the exception of acquiring more later.

 11. How diversified are the traffic and revenue sources for each site in the fund?